smartsdk/guided-tour/docs/sensors/smartspot.md

 configuration / network, and the dropdown “connect to” and choose “Bridge adapter”.

-#### Deployed services:
+#### Deployed services

 ##### IoT Agent Configuration

 In order to be able to map
 the OMA LwM2M information model to OMA NGSI entities, attributes and metadata a configuration file is created reflecting the correspondence. config.js in the docker-compose/ directory contains two blocks:

 * LwM2M Server configuration, specifying aspects like server port, content- format used or the log level of the service.

 * NGSI configuration, where information about the http server, the storage and the mapping between the protocols are specified.
 On the other hand, a dynamic configuration can be carried out using the service API.
 The postman collection of this service provides a skeleton template.

 More information about the component can be found in the [LwM2M IoT Agent Guide](http://fiware-iotagent-lwm2m.readthedocs.io/en/latest/).